 Savvy gourmands from Côte d’Azur, demanding Monaco clientele including, travel to the farmers markets of Italy.
 The indulgent voyage can be swished through the Franco-Italian highway by car, but the Ventimiglia market allows for a more sustainable trip by the coastal train stopping just steps away from the food market building.
 The superb, mostly local produce costs less than in France, and draws some terroir-aware chefs from nearby.
 Mauro Collagreco of Mirazur in Menton used to frequent the Ventimiglia market and so did Alain Ducasse from his base in Monaco.
 There are different parts of the market, therefore it is essential to know from whom to buy.
 I tapped the well of its secret source of the best and honest farmers, and here are my tips.

 Boosting with the Italian pride of its extraordinary ingredients, weekly from Tuesday till Saturday, the covered Ventimiglia market tantalises foodies’ senses.
 Rugged in an authentic carefree gusto, Ventimiglia is not an attractive town on the first sight, but the local gastronomic movement is the magnet for anyone within a 5o km radius, so parking can be challenging.
 Leaving your car in a legal spot often turns into an adventure.
 Imagine the Italian drivers stocking their Fiats over each other, blocking other cars.
 Well, you might have to climb into your vehicle through the roof as I did.
-This chaos pikes up on Fridays and weekends.
+This chaos spikes on Fridays and weekends.

 Liguria and Piedmont specialities at Ventimiglia market:

 The mild, coastal climate is ideal for growing olives, the essential ingredient of the Ligurian cuisine.
-You will find them crushed in homemade tapenades, marinated in jars and pressed into an olive oil on the market.
+You will find them crushed in homemade tapenades (dips), marinated in jars and pressed into an olive oil on the market.
 I buy the pitted (perfect for cooking) or whole (for snacking) Taggiasche olives from Tenuta Agricola “1 Panegai” grown nearby around Imperia.
 Their stone-pressed and never filtered olive oil is also superb.
 Its cloudiness betrays the pure nature of this wholesome oil.
 To profit from its virtues, olive oil should be consumed within its harvest year.

 The fertile, mountains-meet-sea, land is planted with basil, grapevines, vegetables like artichoke, flowering trumpet pumpkin, rocket greens but also fruits like avocado and the Hayward kiwi.
 Pesto, the ubiquitous Italian condiment in which olive oil, basil, pine nuts (other nuts are also used), garlic (can be without), sea salt and a handful of Parmigiano Reggiano (Grana Padano in the cheaper versions, no cheese in vegan pestos) are ground into a green paste so handy in anyone’s cupboard.